2023 Big Blue Madness Tickets Sold Out

-LEXINGTON, Ky. – Big Blue Madness campout was back for the first time in three years, and the Big Blue Nation wasted little time in snatching up all tickets for this season’s Big Blue Madness Presented by Kinetic by Windstream.
+LEXINGTON, Ky. –Big Blue Nation wasted little time in snatching up all tickets for this season’s Big Blue Madness Presented by Kinetic by Windstream.

-UK fans claimed all available tickets on Sunday morning either via camping out or online, setting up for a sold-out and highly anticipated tipoff to the 2022-23 Kentucky men’s and women’s basketball seasons.
+In just 38 minutes, Big Blue Nation claimed all available tickets online, setting up for a sold-out and highly anticipated tipoff to the 2023-24 Kentucky men’s and women’s basketball seasons.
 The event will take place Oct.
-14 in Rupp Arena at Central Bank Center at 7 p.m.
+13 inside of Rupp Arena at Central Bank Center at 7 p.m.

 For fans who were unable to claim tickets, SEC Network will televise the two-hour event live.